dietrichm/admirer/README.md

 ### TODO: syncing recently loved tracks between services

 Using a `sync` command, you can synchronise recently loved tracks from one service to another.
-For example to mark as loved on Last.fm the same tracks that were added to your library on Spotify, or vice versa
+For example to mark as loved on Last.fm the same tracks that were added to your library on Spotify, or vice versa.

 ## License